bicerfatih/AWSFlaskImageProcessingAPIService/README.md

 This repository contains a Flask-based API designed for image processing.
 With the deployment on AWS EC2, the application offers functionalities like image resizing, color mapping, and data handling through a SQLite database, making it ideal for cloud-based image processing solutions.

 ## Features
 - **Image Resizing**: Automatically adjusts image sizes while maintaining aspect ratios.
+(In our case adjustment is 1x150 pixels from 1x200 pixels)
-- **Color Mapping**: Enhances grayscale images with color mapping based on pixel intensity.
+- **Color Mapping**: Applies color mapping on grayscale images with based on pixel intensity.
 - **Database Management**: Efficiently stores and retrieves image data using SQLite.
-- **Flask API**: Provides a RESTful API for easy access to processed images.
+- **Flask API**: Provides an API for easy access to processed images.
-- **AWS EC2 Deployment**: Optimized for deployment in AWS EC2 environment, ensuring scalability and robust performance.
+- **AWS EC2 Deployment**: Optimized for deployment in AWS EC2 environment, ensuring scalability and performance.

 ## Installation